nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 The parsed `Import` command is executed.
 The flashcards from the file `in.json` is imported into his local `QuickCache`.
 If a flashcard has been imported before, it will not be imported again.
 The check for repitive flashcards is carried out using `Model#hasFlashcard` and `Flashcard#equals`.

-The following sequence diagram shows how the import operation works as a whole:
+The following sequence diagram shows how the Import mechanism works as a whole:

 ![ImportSequenceDiagram](images/ImportSequenceDiagram.png)